We don't understand yogurt

 Ray also wants to take things even one step further.

-She says, if we could figure out how soft matter like ourselves, or even soft matter like just oobleck, if we could figure out how these things really work on a molecular level, we could engineer all kinds of wild soft matter inspired stuff.
+She says if we could figure out how soft matter like ourselves or even soft matter like just oobleck, if we could figure out how these things really work on a molecular level, we could engineer all kinds of wild soft matter inspired stuff.

+One example that I like to give is, you know, like think about a bulletproof vest.
 So a bulletproof vest, what it needs to do is tense up when something hits it at a very, very high speed, right?

 So if a bullet's hitting, you want it to tense up.